What's on the GMAT®: The Complete Topic List

 - Obscure Integrated Reasoning formats (bubble charts, unusual graph types)

 The exact prioritization depends on your starting point.
 A diagnostic test will tell you where your gaps are.
-If you have not taken one yet, that is the best first step.
+If you haven't taken one yet, that's the best first step.

 For a full walkthrough of how to build a study plan around these topics, check out our post on how to build a GMAT® study plan that works.